Last updated on January 5th, 2024 at 05:17 pm

 Sometimes the style of your fireplace will depend on what is actually possible in your home.
-A contemporary fireplace is going to use natural gas or electricity, and a traditional fireplace is likely to be wood or natural gas.
+A contemporary fireplace will often use natural gas or electricity, and a traditional fireplace is likely to be wood or natural gas.
 If the space where you want your fireplace to be installed doesn’t offer easy access or installation of new natural gas or electric lines, you may have no choice but to go with a traditional fireplace.

 If you are ready to start planning for your new fireplace, contact us today to schedule a time to come look at our warehouse.